 - Increased mobility disruption for residents and City staff

 - Increased need for emergency management resources.

-With a changing climate, we can also expect more days of extreme heat and more nights over 80 degrees as higher levels of humidity will hold more of the heat that builds up in the day time.
-At the current rate of change we can expect 80+ degree to be the average rather than an extreme.
+With a changing climate, we can also expect more nights over 80 degrees as higher levels of humidity will hold more of the heat that builds up in the daytime.
+At the current rate of change, we can expect 80+ degree nights to be the average rather than an extreme.

 Warmer nights will mean that our most vulnerable residents will not be able to escape the heat of the day as they have in the past.
 Air conditioning will continue to run throughout the night for a greater part of the year, placing a larger burden on our energy supply.

 Cool Pavement Reduces Urban Heat Island Effect

 San Antonio can get hot.
 Some parts of the city, especially those with a lot of buildings and roads but not much natural shade, can get even hotter – sometimes, by as much as 20 degrees!

 This is called the “urban heat island” effect.